 When we think about the fact that the average person is exposed to ~2000 ads every day (tv, print, radio, direct mail, signs, banner ads, digital ads, etc.”.), increasing our chances to have a person consider our company/product because of word-of-mouth becomes very important.

 People trust word-of-mouth because it’s objective and independent in nature.
 Word-of-mouth is also based on experience, meaning, a person consumed the product and then without bias, tells another person the “whole truth” about their experience.

-Since word-of-mouth has the potential to grow exponentially, for many years, marketers have tried to harness it’s power.
+Since word-of-mouth has the potential to grow exponentially, for many years, marketers have tried to harness its power.
 What better way now, than to use social media?
-Social media seems such a “natural” fit to word-of-mouth marketing.
+Social media seems such a “natural” fit for word-of-mouth marketing.

 It’s a Long Way from Word of Mouth to Engagement